Institutional Controls at Contaminated Sites: Best Practices for Counsel in Implementing, Maintaining and Enforcing ICs

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance for counsel to companies planning, implementing, maintaining and enforcing institutional controls (ICs) at contaminated sites to minimize legal risks.
+This CLE course will provide guidance for counsel to companies planning, implementing, maintaining and enforcing institutional controls (ICs) at contaminated sites to minimize legal risks.

 - Institutional controls (ICs) brief overview